Breaks With Impact - Doing Good in the Neighborhood

 Service learning program…in Alexandria!
 "It really opened my eyes about the problems in Alexandria," says a program attendee after her three-day experience.

 Have your children serve during school break!
 Spend one day or three days learning more about the issues that Alexandrians face and how nonprofits address those issues.
 They will discover how they can make a change in Alexandria.
+Snacks are provided.

 Summer 2019 Program Summary: 40 middle and high school students participated in the Breaks With Impact service-learning program and here is what some of them had to say: "I enjoyed learning about being safe while also having a interactive experience with pedestrians.
 I also enjoyed learning about other people's stories.
 I didn't enjoy learning about people's struggles but it is a part of life."
 "How we can help people in a lot of more different ways than I ever imagined."
 "I enjoyed helping people in any way possible."
 "I enjoyed learning about the different nonprofits in Alexandria and how I can help volunteer in my community.
 I look forward to finding new non profits to help or getting more involved with the ones we looked at."